 - Add the dressing and lightly toss again.

 - Cover and refrigerate for 30 minutes.
-Adjust seasoning – you may need more salt, lemon or honey, depending on the sweetness of the carrots.
+Adjust seasoning – you may need more salt, or lemon, depending on the sweetness of the carrots.

 NOTE: If you are a lover of onions in salads you can adapt this recipe to your taste.
 You will need half a red onion that has been very thinly sliced then placed in iced water for 15 minutes – which you then drain and squeeze out before adding it to the salad.
 Doing this makes it less overpowering and taste sweeter.